IanBotashev/Computer/README.md

 #### Add
 001000 (8)
 ADD {memory address}
-Add a number from RAM with contents of Register A, and return the result into the Sum Register
+Add a number from RAM with contents of Register A, and return the result into the A Register

+#### Sub
+001001 (9)
+SUB {memory address}
+Subtracts a number from RAM with contents of Register A, and return the result into the A Register

+#### Mul
+001010 (10)
+MUL {memory address}
+Subtracts a number from RAM with contents of Register A, and return the result into the A Register

+#### Sli
+001011 (11)
+SLI {memory address}
+Store a literal value into ram at a memory address.
+Value stored in next address over.

+#### JMP
+001100 (12)
+JMP {memory address}
+Jump onto that memory address in the rom.